 Be comfortable with the notion that IF better opportunities present themselves, fine, but don’t spend every day looking for the greener pasture.
 Others will see you for what you are and you will not move ahead.

-These 8 actions are basic stuff, but then success is all about “pounding on the basics”.
+These 8 actions are basic stuff to be a president, but then success is all about “pounding on the basics”.